solarslurpi/GrowBuddies/docs/vpdbuddy.md

 -  [Brett Beauregard documentation on his PID](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).
 The Python library vpdBuddy uses [simple-pid](https://github.com/m-lundberg/simple-pid) was a port of this work.
 A reason to love and support the Open Source Community.

 (vpd_chart)=
-## What VPDBuddy Does
+## VPD Chart

-VPDBuddy works to make sure the [Vapor Pressure Deficit (VPD)](https://en.wikipedia.org/wiki/Vapour-pressure_deficit) is within an "ideal" range.
-The source for the ideal range is the [Flu Cultivation Guide](https://github.com/solarslurpi/growBuddy/blob/main/docs/FLU-CultivationGuide_Cannabis_WEB_PROOF_01-2020.pdf) .
+The source for the ideal range is the [Flu Cultivation Guide](https://github.com/solarslurpi/growBuddy/blob/main/docs/FLU-CultivationGuide_Cannabis_WEB_PROOF_01-2020.pdf) .  vpdBuddy gets the ideal vpd levels from the `growbuddy_settings.json` file.

 ```{image} images/vpd_chart.jpg
 :align: center